zsturgess/overwatch/README.md

 Overwatch is a creation of Zac Sturgess.
 See also the [list of contributors](https://github.com/zsturgess/overwatch/graphs/contributors).

-**Warning:** Overwatch is still in the process of being developed, and is unstable.
-Also, some of the code was written at 3am and needs a complete overhaul.
-You have been warned.
+**Warning:** Overwatch is abandonware and is no longer recieving regular updates.
+If you are running a fork that you are keeping up-to-date, please submit a PR to this repository to replace this message with a link to your fork.

 ![Overwatch Dashboard](app/Resources/docs/overwatch_dashboard.png)